 The minimum number of hens you can reserve is three because hens are sociable and like to be part of a flock.
 However, we will allow you to adopt two if you already have hens, or if you are housing your birds in an Omlet Eglu that is only suitable for a maximum of two hens.
 The maximum number of hens you can adopt is 20, and they must all stay together with you.

 Our rehoming days are dependent on farm slaughter dates, as this is when we can collect the hens.
 On average, our volunteer teams around the country usually hold rehomings every four to six weeks.
-Please register with us before calling to book your hens.
+Please apply before calling to book your hens.
 Our rehoming team may need to put you on a waiting list if we don’t have a confirmed date in your location.
 We will contact you as soon as we have a date booked in.
 Check our upcoming hen collection dates here

 A donation of £2.50 per hen covers our minimum costs, while £5 per hen means we can work towards saving more hens and helps to fund other aspects of our work such as:

 - our education programme so we can teach the next generation about our gorgeous hens and animal welfare standards

 - increasing knowledge within the veterinary profession so our hens are better supported when they are poorly

 - encouraging consumers to positively influence farming practices through their shopping basket